Newsroom

 Managed Outside of Utah

 When Utah’s school voucher program - called the "Utah Fits All Scholarships" - was launched by school privatization proponents, the legislature directed the Utah State Board of Education (USBE), to find a third-party “program manager” to administer it.
-Nearly $83 million in taxpayer money is funneled to this third party, which does not have the same reporting and accountability requirements as a public agency like USBE.
+Nearly $123 million (as of March 6, 2025) in taxpayer money is funneled to this third party each year.
+That third party does not have the same reporting and accountability requirements as a public agency like USBE.

 The voucher program manager, Alliance for Choice in Education (ACE), or ACE Scholarships, is located in Colorado.
 ACE claims to have distributed nearly $212 million in public funding to non-public schools since 2000.
 The non-profit organization received public funding to run school voucher programs in nine states, including: Utah, Arizona, Arkansas, Florida, Indiana, Iowa, Mississippi, New Hampshire and North Carolina.
 Fun fact: ACE’s current CEO, Norton Rainey, makes $409,023 a year (by comparison, we pay Governor Cox around $166,000 a year).